Why we need a world with more life in it now.

 A range of studies suggest that by whatever measure we use biodiversity is in rapid decline.
 Uniquely among other species, humans have had a dramatic and globally reaching negative impact upon the number of and abundance of many species.

 Many scientists have suggested we are entering the sixth great extinction, a man made loss of species at rates equal to exceeding other great global extinctions we can see in the geological record.
 Current extinction rates are between 100 and 1000 times the ‘natural’ background rate.
 Some have suggested this new epoch should be called the Anthropocene.

 What is causing this decline?
-There are a number of interrelated factors, often grouped under the acronym HIPPO (increasing in importance from left to right).
+There are a number of interrelated factors, often grouped under the acronym HIPPO (decreasing in importance from left to right).